fuse-open/fuselibs/README.md

 ### Fuse

-If you want to use a self-built fuselibs installation with an installed Fuse, you can do this through a `.unoconfig`-file, something like this:
+You may use a locally built copy of fuselibs with an installed copy of Fuse.
+This is done by creating a file named `.unoconfig` in either a Fuse project directory (applies to that project only), or in your home directory (applies to all projects).
+It should contain something like the
+following:

 ```
 Packages.SourcePaths += <path-to-fuselibs>/Source